38 New Arrivals: A Remarkable Breeding Season at Otorohanga Kiwi House

 🦗 Mahoenui Giant Wētā

-The Mahoenui giant wētā breeding programme started early this season, with the first hatchling emerging on 29 January, followed by 10 more to date.
+The Mahoenui giant wētā breeding programme started early this season.
+The first hatchling emerged on 29 January, followed by 10 more to date.
 We estimate that 300–400 giant wētā may hatch this year.

 All of these wētā will be released into the wild, supporting conservation efforts for one of New Zealand’s most iconic and critically endangered invertebrates.